Unifying Causal Representation Learning with the Invariance Principle: Problem Setting

+This indicates the output of function $h_1$ is influenced by a latent variable $\zb_q$ outside the invariant set $A$, thereby violating the invariance property. \end{enumerate} \end{definition}

-\begin{empheqboxed} \looseness=-1 \textbf{Intuition}: The invariance property $\iota$ maps the invariant latent subset $\zb_A$ to the space $\Mcal$ representing the identified factor of variations.
-For example, in the multi-view literature~\citep{von2021self,brehmer2022weakly,yao2023multi}, it is the \emph{identity map} because the pre-and post action views are sharing the \emph{exact value} of the invariant latents; for the interventional and temporal CRL~\citep{varici2023score,von2024nonparametric,lachapelle2022disentanglement,lippe2022causal}, this invariant property holds on a \emph{distributional} level, and the property manifold $\Mcal$ can play the role of parameter space for the parameteric latent distributions or the general distribution space for the nonparametric case; for the multi-task line of work~\citep{lachapelle2022synergies,fumero2024leveraging}, $\iota$ can be interpreted as the ground truth relation between the task-related latent variables and the task label, mapping the latents to the space of labels $\Mcal$. \end{empheqboxed}
+\begin{empheqboxed} \looseness=-1 \textbf{Intuition}: The invariance property $\iota$ maps the invariant latent subset $\zb_A$ to the quotient space $\Mcal$.
+Both $\iota$ and $\Mcal$ can take various concrete forms depending on the problem settings: In the multi-view literature~\citep{von2021self,brehmer2022weakly,yao2023multi}, $\iota$ is the \emph{identity map} because the pre-and post action views share the \emph{exact value} of the invariant latents.
+For both interventional and temporal CRL~\citep{varici2023score,von2024nonparametric,lachapelle2022disentanglement,lippe2022causal}, $\iota$ acts as an operator that maps the invariant latent subset $\zb_A$ to its associated density function -- yielding the marginal density $p_{\zb_A}$ in the interventional setting and conditional density $p_{\zb_A^t|\zb^{t-1}}$ in the temporal setting.
+In this context, the codomain $\Mcal$ is the set of valid density functions.
+In multi-task CRL~\citep{lachapelle2022synergies,fumero2024leveraging} and domain generalization~\citep{arjovsky2020invariantriskminimization,krueger2021out}, $\iota$ maps the overlapping task support and the risk implied by ground truth latent-target dependency, respectively.
+Concrete examples and detailed formulations of the corresponding invariance properties for each case are provided in~\cref{tab:examples}. \end{empheqboxed}